m2spring/forpan/README.md

 Build the project via the `build.sh` script.
 It's also meant to be called by a CI system.

-## Configuration
+## 3. Configuration

+ForPan makes use of a [Java properties](https://en.wikipedia.org/wiki/.properties) file  `~/.forpan/config.properties` for holding configuration values.

+### cPanel API

-If you want ForPan to talk to your cPanel service, create a file `~/.forpan/config.properties`
+If you want ForPan to talk to your cPanel service, define these properties:

 ```
 cpanel.endpoint=